 - Contains essential oils (sensitive skin types may react to them).

-What are your thoughts on Heimish All Clean Balm?
-Have you tried it before?
-Do you have a favorite cleansing balm?
+Did you find this review helpful?
+Have you tried this cleansing balm before?
 I’d love to hear your thoughts, so please share them below.

 Hi and welcome to Kbeauty Notes! :)